theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 If not type is provided the default is `"p"`

 Now you can start chaining properties, similar to how Sequencer works.
+Every time you call a `.method()` on a `Particle3D` it will always return the `Particle3D` object, allowing for chaining.
+The only exception is the `.start()` method that will return the ID if the `Particle3D`
 First we must provide an origin and a destination.

 ```js